Universal relations to measure neutron star properties from targeted r-mode searches: Method and Formalism

+in terms of four signal-amplitudes $\mathcal{A}$ independent of the detector and the detector-dependent basis $h(t;\lambda)$.
+The signal amplitudes $\mathcal{A}^i$ can be expressed in terms of the two polarization amplitudes $A_{+},A_{\times}$, the initial phase $\Psi_0$ and the polarization angle $\psi$.
+The additional parameters, represented by $\lambda$ in equation~\eqref{eq:strain} which modify the phase of the signal, include the star’s sky location, detector position and, if the star is in a binary system,its orbital parameters.
+The polarisation amplitudes $A_{+}$ and $A_{\times}$ can be written in terms of the characteristic amplitudes $h_0$ and the inclination angle $\iota$ between the neutron star’s rotation axis to the line of sight~\citep{JK1998}

-To estimate the accuracy up to which we can accurately estimate the NS parameters, we will use the signal model presented by ~\cite{JK1999}.
-To derive the above model, we assumed that in the rest frame of the neutron star the gravitational wave frequency can be expanded in a Taylor series.
-For simplicity, here we ignore the effect of source's sky location and the orientation of the spin-axis of the Neutron star although they can have an impact on our estimations~\citep{Sieniawska2021}.
-Considering up to second order in frequency derivatives, the phase is given by
+\\ To express the phase of the continuous gravitational wave signal, we assumed that in the rest frame of the neutron star the gravitational wave frequency can be expanded in a Taylor series.
+For the case of targeted searches (which is also we are considering in this work for most sensitive r-mode searches), the sky location of the source is known and the phase can be expressed as a polynomial function of the initial phase ($\Psi_0$), frequency and the higher order derivatives~\citep{JK1999},